 Hepatitis C

-Hep C is caused by a virus that is found in the blood and attacks the liver.
+Hepatitis C is a virus that is found in the blood and attacks the liver.

 How would I get it?

-- Spread through unprotected sex when blood is present or with a Hep C positive partner,
+• Spread through unprotected sex when blood is present with a Hep C positive partner

-- Sharing of drug or steroid use equipment (needles, snorting, inhaling, or injecting paraphernalia), or unprofessional tattooing
+• Sharing of drug or steroid use equipment (needles, snorting, inhaling, or injecting paraphernalia), or unprofessional tattooing and occasionally shared items such as toothbrushes or razors with an infected partner.

 What kind of symptoms could I have if I am infected?